Accio/AMIDD/docs/README.md

 ## Course material and licensing

-Course material, including lecture notes, slides, and reading material, are shared on the course's web site, [AMIDD.ch](http://amidd.ch), unless otherwise specified in the course.
+Course material, including lecture notes, slides, and reading material, are shared on [this web site, http://AMIDD.ch](http://amidd.ch), unless otherwise specified in the course.

 All course material, unless otherwise stated, is shared under the Creative Commons (CC-BY-SA 4.0) license.